 There was an induction and training programme for staff to follow which ensured they were skilled and competent in delivering safe and effective care and support to patients.
-For example, trainee dental nurses were able to shadow a more experienced dental nurse until they felt competent to assist the dentist on their own.
+For example, trainee dental nurses were able to shadow a more experienced dental nurse until they were competent to assist the dentist on their own.
+Staff members were given a handbook which detailed their rights and responsibilities as an employee and reminded detailed the practice health and safety policy.

 Staff had undertaken training to ensure they were kept up to date with the core training and registration requirements issued by the General Dental Council.
 This included areas such as responding to medical emergencies and infection control and prevention.
-Some staff had also been supported to take additional qualifications such as the Certificate in Dental Radiography (for dental nurses).

 There was an appraisal system in place which was used to identify training and development needs.
-Staff told us they had found this to be a useful and worthwhile process; they felt well supported by the practice management team and they were given opportunities to learn and develop.
+However, we found that appraisals had been carried out infrequently.
+Staff told us they felt supported by the practice management team and they were given opportunities to learn and develop.